 Signature and date: By entering into the Agreement, Data Importer is deemed to have signed these Standard Contractual Clauses incorporated herein, as of the Effective Date of the Agreement.

-Role (controller/processor): The Data Importer’s role is set forth in Section 2 of this Addendum.
+Role (controller/processor): The Data Importer’s role is set forth in Section 2 of this DPA.

 - Description of the Transfer